Tomcatmandoo/mistercat/src/projects/WineParlour.md

       The house wine label designs in situ.
   - src: Project_WineParlour_6.jpg
     description: |
-      My direction for the website content was to lean towards the experience, the story of the company, the day-to-day blog, tastings and courses.
+      The direction for the website content was to lean towards the experience, the story of the company, the day-to-day blog, tastings and courses.
   - src: Project_WineParlour_7.jpg
     description: |
-      My storyboards for the photoshoots.
+      The storyboards for the photoshoots.

 ---
-I was commissioned by boutique wine specialists Chix & Buck to create a compelling and sophisticated design for the exterior of their first wine shop/wine bar located in Brixton.
+Commission by boutique wine specialists Chix & Buck to create a compelling and sophisticated design for the exterior of their first wine shop/wine bar located in Brixton.
 The brief was to set the scene for a unique wine experience by creating a charistmatic, yet clean and simple identity through the use of typography.

-I also created brand guidelines for the use of logos, fonts, colours, spacing and imagery.
+Brand guidelines creation for the use of logos, fonts, colours, spacing and imagery.
 From there I designed the wine labels, as well as illustrating the label image.
-I made templates for the menus, generic wine labels and shelf labels so that the business was easily able update the changing content.
+Template design for the menus, generic wine labels and shelf labels so that the business was easily able update the changing content.

-I designed the website, consulted on the content structure and art directed 2 photo shoots to provide bespoke image collateral for the business to use for the website and other promotional material.
+Website design, consulted on the content structure and art direction of 2 photo shoots to provide bespoke image collateral for the business to use for the website and other promotional material.